 We are an open company building the sustainable financial ecosystem of the future

 There are so many ways to tell you who we are.
-Describing you our approach to the future is one of them.
-That is also because our way of heading to tomorrow is deeply rooted in our over 450 years of entrepreneurial history: we listen to questions and strive to turn them into answers.
+Describing to you our approach to the future is one of them.
+That is also because our way of heading into tomorrow is deeply rooted in our over 450 years of entrepreneurial history - we listen to questions and try to turn them into answers.

 Today we are the largest private and independent banking group in Italy.
-We have over 5 thousand employees, we are present in 7 countries and have 300 branches throughout Italy.
-Our activities include commercial and retail banking, private and wealth management, corporate & investment banking, payment systems, open banking and information technology services.
+We have over 5,000 employees, we are present in 7 countries and have 300 branches throughout Italy.
+Our activities include commercial and retail banking, private banking and wealth management, corporate and investment banking, payment systems, open banking and information technology services.

 We foster, operate and are an open innovation ecosystem committed to sustainable growth.
 We give support to the ideas and entrepreneurship of startups and businesses through our Sellalab Innovation Centre.
-We have founded and stimulate the Italian fintech community: the Fintech District of Milan.
+We have founded and stimulate the Italian fintech community - the Fintech District of Milan.
 We have launched the first open banking platform in our country.
-We do all this by putting the interests of our customers before our own in the awareness that in a medium and long-term perspective, those interests coincide.
+We do all this by putting the interests of our customers before our own, aware that in a medium and long-term perspective, these interests coincide.

 Ethics

-Ethics, to us, is doing our job well.
-It represents the guiding and founding element of our every decision in the Customer's interest.
+Ethics, to us, means doing our job well.
+It represents the guiding and founding element of our every decision in the Customer's interests.

 Trust